geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 **Flutter DevTools can be helpful.** Sometimes I get confused about what widgets are actually displayed on screen, and as a result have problems writing the correct Patrol Finder code.
 It can be helpful to run  [Flutter DevTools](https://docs.flutter.dev/tools/devtools/android-studio), then run the simulator manually.
 This enables you to navigate to a page in the simulator and use a browser window to inspect the widget hierarchy to see what type of widgets are visible.

+**Authentication state weirdness.** I have discovered that if you perform the logout action during testing, it leaves the simulator in a weird, persistent state where you are navigated to the SignIn page, but the signin form (with fields for email and password) are not displayed.
+I am not sure why this happens, but to fix it, you can run the simulator normally (i.e. running main.dart) which will display the signin form.
+Login as any user, quit, and now you can run the tests and mocked authentication will work correctly.

 **After fixing a bug in the app, consider writing a test to verify the correct behavior.** Weirdly, bugs tend to congregate in certain areas, and even reappear after you thought you squashed them.
 It's a good idea after fixing a bug to see if you can quickly write a test that verifies the absence of that bug.
 It might feel like closing the barn door after the horse is gone, but it's a way of incrementally deepening the test quality.